opentap/opentap/doc/Developer Guide/Test Step/Readme.md

     ChildTestSteps.Add(new ExampleChildTestStep { Name = "Child Step 2" });
 }
 ```
-For examples of parent/child implementations, see: **`TAP_PATH\SDK Examples\PluginDevelopment\TestSteps\ParentChild`**.
+For examples of parent/child implementations, see: **`TAP_PATH\Packages\SDK\Examples\PluginDevelopment\TestSteps\ParentChild`**.

 ## Verdict
-TAP allows steps to be structured in parent/child hierarchy.
-The Tap.Verdict enumeration defines a 'verdict' indicating the state and progress of each test step and test plan run.
-The following table shows the available values for Tap.Verdict, in increasing order of severity.
+OpenTAP allows steps to be structured in parent/child hierarchy.
+The OpenTap.Verdict enumeration defines a 'verdict' indicating the state and progress of each test step and test plan run.
+The following table shows the available values for OpenTap.Verdict, in increasing order of severity.

 | **Verdict Severity** (lowest to highest) | **Description** |
 | ---- | -------- |